-Recommended Bali Trip Itineraries
+Bali Trip Itineraries by Length

 Follow the order that each itinerary is listed in and you’ll have yourself a route!
 These itineraries move at a decent place so if you plan on relaxing more then drop one of the locations.
 If you want an itinerary for 4-5 days I recommend picking one or two spots maximum.

 - Nusa Penida (day trip)